-A trap that fires when a specified variable or address is read, written, or executed.
+Commonly referred to as a data-breakpoint.
+A trap that fires when a specified variable or address is read or written.

 working set

 The set of executable pages, functions, and instructions brought into memory during a particular phase or operation.
 See also Working Set View.